-Pinelife is a high-performance mulch, soil conditioner and fertilizer all-in-one by Renewed Earth.
+Pinelife is a high-performance mulch, soil conditioner and fertilizer two-in-one by Renewed Earth.
 It provides long-term benefits for the soil and plants.
 This mulch includes a plant food source that is available all season long and is ideally suited for annual and perennial gardens.

 Pinelife is a blend of composted pine bark, barkfines and Lifecycle compost amended with a long lasting food source for plants.
 This includes M-ROOTS® a unique blend of beneficial natural biological organisms that will promote plant health and vigor.